 Regardless of the labels used for native advertising -- in-stream, sponsored or presented by -- the goal is to reach consumers via a paid opportunity, leverage content and deliver it without interrupting the user experience.
 Its distribution can appear across multiple digital communication channels, including websites, email, video and catalogs.

 Take a recent Netflix native ad on Wired's site.
 Using a clear "sponsored content" label with the Netflix logo in view, the ad highlighted how emerging technology, such as streaming video, is fueling the evolution of the television industry.
 Titled "TV Got Better," the Netflix execution is visually effective, providing a differentiated user experience with video, embedded audio and scrolling text that all add up to a breakthrough piece of content.

-Here are some ways to better make use of the native advertising format:
+Here's some insights for those wishing to better use of the native advertising format:

 Native ads and sponsored content can create surprising results.
 When compared to banner ads, native ads fare incredibly well, garnering 4.1 times more views on average per session, according to data from IPG Media Lab.
 And native ads improve purchase intent 18 percent compared with banner ads.

 Although sponsored content has a reputation for being ignored, Meredith Levien, the executive vice president of advertising for The New York Times Co., recently said that readers of the Times are spending roughly the same amount of time on advertiser-sponsored posts as on news stories.
 "Brands are storytellers and they’re going to tell stories that are tied to what’s happening in the news,” she noted.